We all struggle with feelings of sadness . . . feeling blue. This time of year when it is gray outside can be hard for many people.

 Get lost in a good book or podcast

 You can read or listen to a great book or podcast.
 I travel a lot and thus am the queen of audible.
 I am constantly listening to good books that help me grow and understand myself, feed me spiritually, or sometimes just let me get lost in a good story.
 Feed your mind and soul with good books and podcasts.

 There is nothing better than taking a moment to catch up with a friend.
 However, be sure your friends are true friends.
 In other words, they are people who are positive and lack negativity.
 There are times your friends might need to share a negative experience with you and ask for your advice, but if this is the norm (i.e. their constant drama is bringing you down), get new friends.
 Friendship should add value to our lives, not steal our joy.

 Go volunteer and help somebody

 Sometimes, it is just good to help others.
 The giver gets as much benefit as the receiver.
 Go serve at a homeless shelter, read to kids at an elementary school, go play Bingo at a nursing home, feed dogs at a shelter.
 It gets us to think outside of ourselves and think about the needs of others.
 Keep JOY the focus of your life (J = Jesus first, O = Others second, and Y = Yourself last).

-They say, “you are what you eat.”
+They say, “You are what you eat.”
 I think that is true.
 Simply stated, when I eat right, I feel better.
 Neal and I have been eating much better for the last two months.
 We eat more fruits and vegetables and very little junk food.
-The first two weeks were the toughest, but once I got all the bad carbs ☠️out of my system, it has been easier!
+The first two weeks were the toughest, but once I got all the bad carbs out of my system, it was easier!
 I have given up all diet cokes and replaced my morning diet coke with a cup of hot green tea. ☕️ I also try to drink a lot of water during the day.
 I have lost 11 pounds (20 more to go)!
 I’ll take this as a win!